MazX0p/MazX0p2.github.io/_posts/2023-11-18-Haboob Blue CTF 2023.md

 - desktop.ini
 - firstOneFromBrain.txt

-* By looking into appsearch.exe globalitems we can found there was search for 'veracrypt' that help us to know the type of encryption was used.
+> By looking into appsearch.exe globalitems we can found there was search for 'veracrypt' that help us to know the type of encryption was used.
+> Encrypted volumes will always get the high entropy score.

 ### Bruteforce